jbhender/Stats506_F20/activities/week3/README.md

 In this part, you'll practice using branches in git.

  1. In your `Stats506_public` repository, create a new branch `week1` using:
     `git branch week1`.
 Type `git branch` to list available branches.
+Checkout the `week1` branch using `git checkout week1`.

- 1. Create a folder `activities/week1` in your repository and add the shell scripts your group wrote during the week 1 activity.
-Create a new README.md file within `activities` and briefly describe each of these file.
-If not all group members have this file, you may want to clone the week1 editor's repo (after they complete this step) and then copy the shell scripts there to your repo.
+ 1. While on the `week1` branch, create a folder `activities/week1` in your repository and copy the shell scripts your group wrote during the week 1 activity to this folder.
+Create a new README.md file within `activities` and briefly describe each of these files.
+Add and commit these changes.

+    **Hint:** If not all group members have this file, you may want to clone the week1 editor's repo (after they complete this step) and then copy the shell scripts there to your repo.

+ 1. In this step you will push the `week1` branch you just created to the remote (`origin`).
+However, this branch does not yet have an upstream remote so push using: `git push --set-upstream origin week1`.

+ 1. Checkout the `master` branch using `git checkout master`.
+Are the files you just added still in the file tree?
+Hopefully "no" as these files were add to the file tree while on the `week1` branch.
+Merge your changes from the week 1 branch into the `master` branch using (from the master branch):
+    `git merge week1`.

+ 1. If the last step completed successfully, delete the `week1` branch (not the week1 folders) using `git branch -d week1`.
+Verify this by listing the branches `git branch`.